brandonwillard/brandonwillard.github.io/content/articles/symbolic-math-in-pymc3.md

 <figure id="fig:norm_sum_graph"> ![Graph of `Z_rv` for the PyMC3 model in [2](#org7c56540). \label{fig:norm_sum_graph}]({attach}/articles/figures/Z_rv.png) <figcaption>Graph of `Z_rv` for the PyMC3 model in [2](#org7c56540).</figcaption> </figure>

-At present, PyMC3 (version 3.3) does not make very consistent use of Theano's graph objects.
+At present, PyMC3 (version `print(pm.__version__)` 3.3) does not make very consistent use of Theano's graph objects.
 For instance, notice how the dependent parameters `mu_X` and `sd_X` are not present in the model's graph (e.g. [fig:norm_sum_graph](#fig:norm_sum_graph)).
-We know that `X_rv` and `Y_rv` are PyMC3 random variables, but what we're seeing in the graph is only their representations as sampled values&#x2013;in the form of Theano tensor variables.
-In other words, where \(X\) and \(Y\) symbolize random variables and \(x \sim X\), \(y \sim Y\) samples, we're working with a graph expressing only \(z = x + y\).
+We know that `X_rv` and `Y_rv` are PyMC3 random variables, but what we see in the graph is only their representations as sampled scalar/vector/matrix/tensor values.
+In other words, where \(X\), \(Y\) symbolize random variables and \(x \sim X\), \(y \sim Y\) their samples, we have a graph expressing only \(z = x + y\).

-What we really need for higher-level work is a graph for \(Z = X + Y\) that includes every term involved.
-This is true for graphs representing a model's measure **and** its sampled values.
-The former is essentially covered by the log-likelihood graphs we can already produce using the model objects; it's the latter that we're building toward, since it enables the application of numerous techniques in statistics and probability theory.
+What we need for higher-level work is a graph of \(Z = X + Y\) that includes every term involved.
+This is true for graphs representing a model's measure/log-likelihood **and** its sampled values.
+The former is essentially covered by the log-likelihood graphs we can already produce using the PyMC3 model objects.
+It's the latter that we'll establish here, since it sets the stage for applications of numerous techniques in statistics and probability theory.

-One way to produce graphs that represent the full probabilistic model is to formalize the notion of random variable in Theano.
-Basically, if we want to include the relationships between distribution parameters and sampled variables, we need an `Op` that represents random variables and/or the act of sampling. `theano.tensor.raw_random.RandomFunction` does exactly this; although it represents the concept of a sampling action and not exactly a random measure.
+One way to produce graphs that represent the full probabilistic model is to formalize the notion of random variables using the Theano API.
+Basically, if we want to include the relationships between distribution parameters and sampled variables, **we need an `Op` that represents random variables and/or the act of sampling**. `theano.tensor.raw_random.RandomFunction` does exactly this; although it represents the concept of a sampling action and not exactly a random measure.

 Nonetheless, using `RandomFunction`, we can replace nodes corresponding to PyMC3 random variables with newly constructed `Op` nodes.